ansible-community/ansible-build-data/9/porting_guide_9.rst

 - ansible-galaxy - dies in the middle of installing a role when that role contains Java inner classes (files with $ in the file name).
 This is by design, to exclude temporary or backup files. (https://github.com/ansible/ansible/pull/81553).
 - ansible-test - The ``pep8`` sanity test is unable to detect f-string spacing issues (E201, E202) on Python 3.10 and 3.11.
 They are correctly detected under Python 3.12.
 See (https://github.com/PyCQA/pycodestyle/issues/1190).
-- ansible-test - The ``pylint`` sanity test is not supported on Python 3.12.
-Use Python 3.10 or 3.11 instead.

 community.crypto
 ~~~~~~~~~~~~~~~~